 - Optional: 2 tablespoons nutritional yeast

 - I have recently made this without the bouillon cubes since so many have asked.
-If you want to skip the bouillon cube version, then make it as written above, but with obviously omitting the bouillon cubes and adding additionally the following to what is already written above: Replace the water with 6 cups low-sodium vegetable broth, add 1-2 teaspoons worcestershire sauce (I buy a vegan version from Whole Foods, to taste), add 1½ teaspoons fine sea salt (so 2½ teaspoons total), add 2½ teaspoons onion powder, add ½ tablespoon garlic powder, add 1 teaspoon Italian seasoning spice blend (premade blend from store), definitely add the nutritional yeast.
+If you want to skip the bouillon cube version then make it as written above, but with obviously omitting the bouillon cubes and adding additionally the following to what is ALREADY written above: Replace the water with 6 cups low-sodium vegetable broth, add 1-2 teaspoons worcestershire sauce (I buy a vegan version from Whole Foods, to taste), add 1 more teaspoon salt (so 2 teaspoons total, this can vary due to your broth as well), add 2 1/2 teaspoons onion powder, add 1/2 tablespoon garlic powder, add 1 teaspoon Italian seasoning spice blend (premade blend from store), definitely add the nutritional yeast.
 Since bouillon cubes add a lot of flavor, this is why you will need to add all of these spices if you omit it.
 Taste after everything is cooked and add any more seasonings if desired.

 - Prepare all of your veggies and set aside.

 - Add all of the water to a large pot and bring to a boil, add the bouillon cubes (or all the spices listed under "update" and whisk to dissolve.
 Immediately add all of the veggies, thyme and salt and nutritional yeast, if using.
 You are adding all of the ingredients except the pasta.
 Stir well and bring back to a boil.
-Once boiling, immediately turn to the lowest heat, cover and simmer 20 minutes.
+Once boiling, immediately turn to the lowest heat, cover and simmer 10-15 minutes until the carrots and potatoes are becoming tender.

 *Nutrition per 1 cup serving: 162.3 calories, 1.9 g fat, 3.4 g protein, 33.5 carbs, 3.9 g sugars